nuts-foundation/nuts-specification/rfc/rfc023-x509credential.md

 The certificate associated with the `did:x509` issuer MUST be validated as follows:

 - **Certificate Chain Validation**: The certificate must have a valid trust chain.
-The use case determines if the CA is trusted.
+The chain MUST be complete and all signatures need to be checked.
 - **Revocation Check**: Verify the revocation status of the certificate using CRL.
+- The DID MUST specify an accepted trust anchor through its `ca-fingerprint` property and the trust anchor MUST be present in the certificate chain as either the Root CA or on of the Intermediate CAs.
+What trust anchors are accepted depends on the use case.

 Failure to validate the issuer certificate invalidates the credential.